x4lldux/disc_union/README.md

    (in a camelized form, i.e. `Point`'s `Rectangle` case, would be available as `Point.rectangle/2` macro and also with compile-time checking),

+Run-time constructors `from!` can be overridden.
+Any changes in functionality introduced to them will also impact `c!` constructors which are based on `from!`.
+This, for example, allows for defining variant cases with some run-time validations.

 Preferred way to construct a variant case is via `c` macros or `c!` functions. `from/1` and `from!/1` construcotrs are mainly to be used when interacting with return values like in example with opening a file.
 If you'd like to enable named constructors do:
 `use DiscUnion, named_constructors: true`.

 If `Score.from {Pointz, 1, 2}` or `Score.c Pointz, 1, 2`, from tennis kata
 example, be placed somewhere in `run_test_match/0` function compiler would throw